msoulier/pelican_blog/content/pages/resume.rst

 new webrtc component, to permit anonymous and subscriber calls to our call managers from a simple web browser.

+2015 involved the 9.2 and 9.3 releases, incorporating WebRTC functionality in MBG, and support for new call managers from Aastra.
+In 2016 we completed the 9.4 release with tone injection support, and scaling changes to support 50000 DID rules on a SIP trunk, both in the management UI and ReST interfaces.
+The 10.0 release primary included configuration enhancements for ease of use, and a plugin framework for adaptation of SIP headers in internal pipelines using the Lua scripting language.

-At this time, we are working on MBG 9.3, primarily improving on work in 9.2.
+At this time, we are working on MBG 10.1.

 On the side, I set up and still maintain an internal R&D Wiki and Mailing list server, now used by the bulk of the R&D organization.
 I have given several internal courses on a variety of subjects, from packaging software using RPM, to perl programming, to introductions to Unix, Ruby on Rails, Django and Git.

+We have continued our work on the Raspberry Pi, porting to the RP 3, using a web server written in Google Go.
+My coworker wrote a C++ API for managing our data transparently in a cluster, which I wrote Go and Python extensions for to use from my code.
+It is currently an ongoing prototyping environment that we use to determine where we want to product to eventually go, architecturally speaking.

-To keep my work flexible I mirror all my work into my private Git repositories, pushing them into the corporate-provided ClearCase repositories when appropriate.
-This keeps my full project history available at all times, with or without network connectivity.
-I have advocated this workflow to others internally and externally, and use it on my open-source projects.
+To keep my work flexible I used to mirror all my work into my private Git repositories, pushing them into the corporate-provided ClearCase repositories when appropriate.
+This kept my full project history available at all times, with or without network connectivity.
+I advocated this workflow to others internally and externally, and used it on my open-source projects.

+Since then I was tasked with building our nightly build system to move us completely out of ClearCase and into a pure Git environment.
+I built it in Python, and it runs every night on every supported release, automatically picking up changes from developers and building if there are changes to build.
+It builds the blade, pushing it to our AMC for deployment, and then builds a VMWare .ova file for deploying in the VSphere environment.
+It then messages our auto-sanity group through an ActiveMQ server to launch their automated sanity suite.
+I also built our nightly build website using Flask, which displays build status, sanity status, and allows export of the entire load.

 Nortel
 ^^^^^^